Penn Badgley Marries Domino Kirke! Who Is His Talented Musician And Doula Wife?

 “I don’t have as much ego now, if any!
 I play music now for fun.
 Before [having kids] there was a lot of pressure for it to be the thing I do, and somehow I found the balance between being a doula, a mum, and a musician.”

-Although she is an doula and an advocate for expectant mothers, she has not had that sort of experience herself.
-Does this mean that Domino and Penn will be having any children soon?
+Although she is a doula and an advocate for expectant mothers, she has not had that sort of experience herself.
+Does this mean that Domino and Penn will have any children soon?
 Perhaps that will be the next bit of exciting news!

 Have you been following the music and careers of both Penn Badgley and Domino Kirke?
-Were you surprised at their marriage?
+Were you surprised by their marriage?

 [Featured Image by Michael Loccisano/Getty Images]